Hierarchical and recursive queries in SQL: CONNECT BY

-An alternative syntax is the non-standard CONNECT BY construct; it was introduced by Oracle in the 1980s.
+An alternative syntax is the non-standard CONNECT BY construct; introduced by Oracle in the 1980s.
 Prior to Oracle 10g, the construct was only useful for traversing acyclic graphs because it returned an error on detecting any cycles; in version 10g Oracle introduced the NOCYCLE feature (and keyword), making the traversal work in the presence of cycles as well.

 CONNECT BY is supported by Snowflake, EnterpriseDB, Oracle database, CUBRID, IBM Informix and IBM Db2 although only if it is enabled as a compatibility mode.
 The syntax is as follows: